Brady disclosure

-Brady disclosure consists of exculpatory or impeaching information and evidence that is material to the guilt or innocence or to the punishment of a defendant.
+In the legal system of the United States, a Brady disclosure consists of exculpatory or impeaching information and evidence that is material to the guilt or innocence or to the punishment of a defendant.
 The term comes from the 1963 U.S. Supreme Court case Brady v.
 Maryland, in which the Supreme Court ruled that suppression by the prosecution of evidence favorable to a defendant who has requested it violates due process.

 Following Brady, the prosecutor must disclose evidence or information that would prove the innocence of the defendant or would enable the defense to more effectively impeach the credibility of government witnesses.
 Evidence that would serve to reduce the defendant's sentence must also be disclosed by the prosecution.
-In practice this doctrine has often proved difficult to enforce.
+In practice, this doctrine has often proved difficult to enforce.
 Some states have established their own laws to try to strengthen enforcement against prosecutorial misconduct in this area.

 Definition of the Brady rule

 The Brady doctrine is a pretrial discovery rule that was established by the United States Supreme Court in Brady v.
 Maryland (1963).
 The rule requires that the prosecution must turn over all exculpatory evidence to the defendant in a criminal case.
 Exculpatory evidence is evidence that might exonerate the defendant.
+Withholding such information from the defendant is called a Brady violation.
+This would include the prosecution suppressing evidence that was favorable to the defense, the suppressed evidence being material, and there being a reasonable probability of changing the outcome of the trial.